 Stairlifts are one of the most common home modifications for those who want to age in place.
-They can insure that different parts of the home are accessible to everyone, give those with mobility issues a greater sense of independence, and create a much safer environment in the household.
+They can ensure that different parts of the home are accessible to everyone, give those with mobility issues a greater sense of independence, and create a much safer environment in the household.

 When making the decision to install a stairlift in your home, it’s important to ask yourself lots of questions.
 How quickly can a stairlift be installed in my home?
 What are my brand options?
 We have the answers to many of these questions on our Frequently Asked Questions page.
-But one question we get very often at HomeLift that isn’t on our FAQ page is, “Are stairlifts tax deductible?”
+But one question we get very often at HomeLift that isn’t on our FAQ page is, “Are stairlifts tax-deductible?”

 The answer?
 Yes, maybe.